xiix0/scam/README.md

-Perilous to all of us are the devices of an art deeper than we ourselves possess.
-		-- Gandalf the Grey [J.R.R.
-Tolkien, "Lord of the Rings"]
+Q:	How does a hacker fix a function which
+	doesn't work for all of the elements in its domain?
+A:	He changes the domain.